NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Deliberate Death.md

 * * *

-Once, you died because someone—murderer or monster, soldier or executioner—chose to strike you down.
+Once, you died because someone—murderer, monster, or soldier—chose to strike you down.
 Just before losing consciousness, make a melee Strike against the triggering creature.

 * * *

 **Special** You can select this feat only at 1st level, and you can't retrain into or out of this feat.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*